 It may happen that the support becomes loose and lower during the use of the vehicle.
 Do the following to reposition and secure the support correctly.

-1. Loosen the mirror support screw about 10 mm to 13 mm (3/8 in to 1/2 in).
+the 1.
+Loosen mirror support 10 mm to 13 mm screw about (3/8 in to 1/2 in).

 NOTICE To avoid losing parts, do not remove the screw completely.